MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 ---
 title: "Add scoring to a survey | MicrosoftDocs"
-description: "Instructions for adding scoring to a survey created with Dynamics 365 Customer Voice." ms.date: 05/06/2021 ms.service: dynamics-365-customervoice ms.topic: article
+description: "Survey scoring allows you to assign a point value to individual answer options.
+This topic explains how to add scoring to a survey." ms.date: 05/06/2021 ms.service: dynamics-365-customervoice ms.topic: article